 If the load impedance is dropped to 4 ohms, the current source will still only be able to provide 8mA, so output current will be limited to 8A - the driver at this point in the cycle has zero current.
 At the opposite extreme, the driver will have to cope with 16mA when it is turned on fully.
 At lower impedances, the driver will be able to supply more current, but the current source will steadfastly refuse to provide more than the 8mA it was designed for, so the peak output current will be limited to 8A in one direction (when the current source provides the drive signal and the Class-A driver is turned off), or some other (possibly destructive) maximum current in the opposite polarity.

 But hang on!
-A Class-A driver is called a Class-A driver because it never turns off - we now have a Class-AB driver, which is not the desired objective!
-The amplifier will clip asymmetrically, and is no longer operating in the linear range - it is distorting.
+A Class-A driver is called a Class-A driver because it never turns off - we now have a Class-AB driver, which is not the desired objective and doesn't even work for a single-ended amplifier stage!
+The power amplifier will clip asymmetrically, and is no longer operating in the linear range - it is distorting.

 Adding more power transistors will provide a very limited benefit, since the maximum base current is still limited by the current source supplying the Class-A driver.
 In order to obtain maximum power at lower impedances requires that either the gain of the output stage is increased, or the Class-A driver current must be increased.
 Increasing the gain of the output stage devices is not trivial - you must either use a different topology or higher gain power and driver transistors.